mmzhang7/Recipes-Project/README.md

 - **Alternative Hypothesis (H₁):** There is a significant difference in R² performance between Group X and Group Y.

 **Test Statistic:** the difference in R² scores between the two groups: **ΔR² = 0.241 − 0.136 = 0.105**
-This positive difference indicates that the model performs substantially better on short recipes than on long ones.
+This positive difference indicates that the model performs substantially better on short recipes than on long ones at the current distribution.

 **Testing Procedure**